ICE in San Diego is arresting everyone who shows up for contractor check-in, attorneys say

 More recently, the agency also began detaining people at green card interviews.
 Planned mass detentions at the ISAP offices, where many people are asked to check in instead of at the ICE office as part of the government's monitoring them on an alternative-to-detention program, are another escalation in the pattern of arresting people in official spaces where they have complied with government requests to appear.

-Wednesday's arrests included a mother who showed up to the appointment with her young child, according to attorney Ginger Jacobs, whose firm represents the family.
+Thursday's arrests included a mother who showed up to the appointment with her young child, according to attorney Ginger Jacobs, whose firm represents the family.
 Jacobs said her client and the child were both taken by ICE, but they were released later Thursday morning after advocacy from attorneys.

 ICE declined to comment on the detention of the mother and child without having their identification numbers and names.
 The agency now asks journalists for this information even in cases where there are retaliation concerns and generally hasn't provided comment without this information.